WATCH: Rand swings between gains and losses

 Brent crude oil

-The Brent oil price extended losses yesterday as investors feared that the imposition of more import tariffs could lead to a slowdown in global crude demand.
-At the close of local trade, benchmark Brent crude futures quoted 0.37 percent higher at $59.11pb.
-Crude traded flat during Asian trade this morning.
+The Brent oil price traded on the front yesterday, on the back of Opec supply cuts, but fears over a resurgence in coronavirus cases kept a lid on gains.
+At the close of local trade, benchmark Brent crude futures quoted 0.76 percent higher at $42.36pb.
+Crude prices wobbled in Asian trade this morning.

 BUSINESS REPORT ONLINE